The Last Owl Chick

 She looks delicious.
 Like an itty-bitty, fuzzy snack.
-Like a blood-filled, pink-skinned, down-kissed, raw bundle of bliss.
+Like a blood-filled, pink-skinned, down-kissed, bundle of delicious bliss.

 What’s wrong with me?
-I mean.
-I love her, right?
+I mean, I love her, right?
 She’s my kin.
 My family.
 My blood.
 Mmm.
 Delicious blood.
 I’ll wait for her to fall asleep.
 Yes.
-With her belly full, her pink bald head nods off.
-A few shreds of soft white down tease me.
+With her belly full, she starts to nods off.
+Her soft white down teases me.
 Those dark juicy eyeballs.
-No. No. Keep them closed.
+No. No. Keep them closed, sissy.
 That’s a good girl…

 So cute.
 I could just gobble her up.

 I watch her sleep.
 She smells so delicious.
 I bet I could get her whole head in my mouth before she even wakes up.
-Once you get the head down, the rest slides down real easy.
+Once you get past the head, the rest slides down real easy.

 Now I’m so hungry that I’m angry.

 I bend over the owl chick, open my mouth wide and swallow its head.
 It wakes and wiggles in my throat.
 Horrified.
 Its feet kick frantically as it tries to escape.
 Scraping.
 Tiny useless claws flittering.
 It can’t get away.
 I’m too big for it.
 I tilt my head back, and its legs just flutter desperately in the air.
 I feel it struggle in my mouth.

 Silly food.
 There’s no escape.
 I will swallow the owl chick whole.
 Alive.
 Warm.
 Struggling.
 My only regret is that we can only do this once.